 Defamation claims are increasingly being used as a legal weapon against survivors of gender-based violence who, having made the difficult decision to come forward, are then threatened with or have lawsuits filed against them.
 In this way, SLAPP suits serve as a barrier to reporting gender-based violence, which is disproportionately experienced by women and trans people.

-These two cases are being appealed from Ontario, but BC has recently passed a law that is modeled on the Ontario law being challenged in these two appeals.
+These two cases, Maia Bent, et al. v Howard Platnick, et al. and 1704604 Ontario Limited v Pointes Protection Association, et al., are being appealed from Ontario, but BC has recently passed a law that is modeled on the Ontario law being challenged in these two appeals.
 On March 25, 2019, the BC legislature passed the Protection of Public Participation Act, S.B.C.
 2019, c.
 3. The purpose of this new law is to enhance public participation by protecting expression on matters of public interest from lawsuits that limit this kind of expression.

 These cases are the first time that the Supreme Court of Canada will consider legislation that is specifically aimed at addressing the harms of SLAPP suits.
 This type of law is often called “anti-SLAPP legislation.”